nais/unleasherator/CONTRIBUTING.md

 All code should be tested.
 Controller code should be tested with [envtest](https://github.com/kubernetes-sigs/controller-runtime/blob/master/pkg/envtest/README.md) and [Ginkgo](https://onsi.github.io/ginkgo/).
 All other code is tested with [testify](https://github.com/stretchr/testify).

+You can read more about writing Ginko tests [here](https://onsi.github.io/ginkgo/) as well as writing kubebuilder envtests [here](https://book.kubebuilder.io/reference/envtest.html).

 ## Style guide

 We follow go best practices and the [Effective Go](https://golang.org/doc/effective_go) style guide.
 We also use [golangci-lint](https://github.com/golangci/golangci-lint) to enforce style and best practices.